 Short Support Scheme

-British Council Film is committed to showcasing new UK film talent to audiences around the world and has a long tradition of support for short filmmakers.
+British Council Film is committed to showcasing new UK film talent to audiences around the world and has a long tradition of supporting new and emerging filmmaking talent.

-British Council Film's Short Support Scheme (which includes British Council's Short Film Travel Grant Fund) exists to support UK-based filmmakers show their work internationally.
+British Council Film's Short Support Scheme exists to support UK-based filmmakers to show their work internationally.

 Benefits of the scheme include:

 - Short Film Travel Grants to support international travel to our key festivals list

 - Inclusion of work on our online UK Shorts Portal